 Being a student presents a unique set of expectations and experiences that can have a significant impact on your wellbeing.
 If you’re struggling with a personal, emotional and mental health difficulty, whether related to your studies or your life away from Swinburne, you can access our services.

-The university has several mental health nurses, psychologists and social workers available to assist you.
+The university has counsellors available to assist you.
 Our goal is to help address concerns in a positive way by helping to clarify the issues, explore options, develop strategies and increase self-awareness.
 All sessions are, of course, kept private and confidential.

 Specialised support services also exist for sexual assault, drug addiction, trauma, Asperger’s, ADHD, and anxiety and depression.